openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

-# SSL on Kubernetes
+# TLS on Kubernetes

-You can obtain SSL certificates for the OpenFaaS API Gateway and for your functions using [cert-manager][cert-manager] from [JetStack](https://www.jetstack.io).
+You can obtain TLS certificates for the OpenFaaS API Gateway and for your functions using [cert-manager][cert-manager] from [JetStack](https://www.jetstack.io).

 We will use the following components: